damienomurchu/damienomurchu/README.md

 Staff-level DevSecOps and Platform Engineer.

-I build systems that survive contact with reality.
+I build systems designed to survive reality.

-Interested in platform engineering, developer experience, security, automation, AI, and the messy intersection between technology and people.
+Interested in platform engineering, developer experience, security, automation, AI, and the educational intersection between technology and people.

 ---